TaylorResearchLab/ddkg-agent/ddkg-agent-skill/README.md

 The protocol requires fresh conversations, verbatim query capture, and execution of generated queries against a real DDKG instance.
 A query that merely looks plausible is not considered validated.

-The dated 18 August 2026 results file is explicitly marked **superseded**.
-It predates later skill repairs and states that its pass/fail results do not transfer to the current R2 archive.
-It should therefore be treated as a record of failure modes and prior testing, not as current validation evidence.
+The dated 18 August 2026 results file is only an example of the types of tests we used to test the performance of the skill.
+It predates several later skill repairs and states that its pass/fail results do not transfer to the current R2 archive.
+We're including it here so you can see an example of how we tested the skill using a multi-step testing protocol.

 New behavioral results should be stored in a new dated results file and stamped with the SHA-256 of the exact `ddkg.skill` archive under test.